fineract-academy/webpagev2/docs/functionalities/loan-schedule-types.md

 # Understanding Cumulative and Progressive Loan Schedule Types in Apache Fineract®

-Apache Fineract® is an open-source platform designed to provide core banking functionalities, particularly for financial inclusion and microfinance.
 One of the critical components of any loan management system, including Apache Fineract®, is its ability to handle various **loan schedule types**.

 In this article, we'll explore two common loan schedule types in Apache Fineract®: **cumulative** and **progressive** loan schedules.
 We'll explain their differences and provide examples to demonstrate how they work in practice.

 ## What is a Loan Schedule?

 A loan schedule outlines how a loan is repaid over time.
 It includes details such as the number of installments, the amount to be paid in each installment, and whether the loan balance decreases over time.

 Apache Fineract® offers flexibility in setting up different types of loan schedules to meet the needs of various financial institutions and their clients.

 ## Cumulative Loan Schedule

 In a **cumulative loan schedule**, the borrower pays a fixed amount in every installment over the entire loan tenure.
 This means that the principal and interest amounts are accumulated and distributed equally over the repayment period.

-The key characteristic of a cumulative schedule is that it maintains consistency, with the same amount due in every installment. **Same applies if multiple disbursements occurs at different stages of the loan life cycle!**
+The key characteristic of a cumulative schedule is that it maintains consistency, with the same amount due in every installment.

+**Same applies if multiple disbursements occurs at different stages of the loan life cycle!**

 ### How It Works